shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## AUs Xgboost (xgb\_1\_1):

-The clusters of various face expression feature vectors can be formed to define a cumulative muscle actions called as Action Units.
+The various face expression feature vectors can be clustered together, to define a cumulative muscle actions, called as Action Units.
 The classification is computed using xgboost algorithm.
 17 AUs are to be recognized, they are AU1, AU2, AU4, AU5, AU6, AU7, AU9, AU12, AU14, AU15, AU17, AU20, AU23, AU24, AU25, AU27 and AU38.
 Out of these the following are particulars for valid emotion recognition.

 </div><div align='center'>
   <img src='M_Images/csd_an.png'  width='175px'>